isene/RTFM/README.md

 ~      | Jump to Home directory
-\>      | Follow symlink to the directory where the target resides L      | Start 'locate' search for files, then use '#' to jump to desired line/directory Ctrl-l | Locate files via fzf (fuzzy file finder must be installed https://github.com/junegunn/fzf)
+\>      | Follow symlink to the directory where the target resides L      | Start 'locate' search for files, then use '#' to jump to desired line/directory Ctrl-l | Locate files via fzf from the current directory down (fuzzy file finder must be installed https://github.com/junegunn/fzf)

 ### Tagging